Democrats cling to monopoly in Washington state | WORLD

 STATE STATS

-Voter makeup: The Evergreen state has about 4.8 million registered voters as of July.
-It is one of the nation’s 17 Democratic trifectas—the party maintains control of the governor’s seat and both legislative chambers––and has been so for nearly two decades.
+Voter makeup: The Evergreen state has more than 4.9 million registered voters as of Oct.
+1. It is one of the nation’s 17 Democratic trifectas—the party maintains control of the governor’s seat and both legislative chambers––and has been so for nearly two decades.
 Washington is also a triplex: Democrats hold the three key positions of governor, attorney general, and secretary of state.
 But this November, key seats are up for grabs.
 State Democratic leaders who gathered in June predicted this year’s election will be tight.

 Voting: Washington does not require voters to register with a political party.
 It is a vote-by-mail state—ballots are automatically sent to the address where voters are registered.
 Only first-time voters are required to show identification to vote by mail, but residents must show identification or sign a ballot declaration when voting in person.
 Since 2019, the state has allowed same-day voter registration.
 Absentee ballots must be requested 18 days before an election and postmarked by Election Day.